 UMass Dartmouth has five colleges: the College of Arts and Sciences, the Charlton College of Business, the College of Engineering, the College of Nursing, and the College of Visual and Performing Arts (CVPA).
 The School for Marine Science and Technology offers renowned research as students pursue graduate and doctoral degrees.
 The UMass School of Law is part of the UMass Dartmouth campus.

-To complement traditional academic offerings, other learning opportunities include study abroad; an honors program, independent study, contract learning, and directed study; study at a nearby university through cross-registration; and credit by examination.
+To complement traditional academic offerings, other learning opportunities include internships, an honors program, independent study, contract learning, directed study, study at nearby universities through cross registration, and credit by examination.

 The dramatic campus is the work of architect Paul Rudolph, former Dean of the Yale University School of Art and Architecture.
 A $45 million renovation to the library created a state-of-the-art, energy-efficient space that serves as both the intellectual and social heart of campus.
 A campus-wide, $175 million building and renovation program is underway to upgrade and improve academic facilities.
 The new Charlton Learning Pavilion, adjacent to the Charlton College of Business, offers remarkable classroom and learning spaces.

 The Star Store campus in historic downtown New Bedford offers outstanding studio space for undergraduate and graduate Art students.
 Important collaboration space on campus includes the Innovation, Design, Engineering, and Art Studio (IDEAStudio)—a digital multimedia workspace for Engineering and Art students—and the Center for Scientific Computing and Visualization Research, where the data capabilities stretch the imagination.

-In-state tuition for 2016–2017 was $13,188; non-Massachusetts resident tuition was $27,473.
+In-state tuition for 2017–2018 was $13,571; non-Massachusetts resident tuition was $28,805.
 Room and board expenses were $12,470 (based on a Platinum meal plan and a double room for a year).
 Books and supplies cost approximately $1,300 a year, depending on your courses.
 Specific fees may be assessed, depending on your course of study.
-UMass Dartmouth offers proximity tuition discounts for all of Rhode Island and discounted rates for specific academic programs if you’re from other New England states.
+UMass Dartmouth offers proximity tuition discounts for all of the New England states.

 Last year 85% of the students who completed the FAFSA received need-based financial aid.
 Submit your FAFSA by March 1 for priority consideration in the awarding process.
 More information is available online at umassd.edu/financialaid.